Lybarger/sdoh_extraction/README.md

 To access SHAC, please email both Kevin Lybarger ([klybarge@gmu.edu](mailto:klybarge@gmu.edu)) and Meliha Yetisgen ([melihay@uw.edu](mailto:melihay@uw.edu)).

 ## Requirements
-This repository includes the code needed to load SHAC, process it into mSpERT format, and train and evaluate mSpERT.
-The mSpERT code is housed in a separate repository ([https://github.com/Lybarger/mspert](https://github.com/Lybarger/mspert)).
+1. _mSpERT_ - This repository includes the code needed to load SHAC, process it into mSpERT format, and train and evaluate mSpERT.
+The mSpERT code is housed in a separate repository ([https://github.com/Lybarger/mspert](https://github.com/Lybarger/mspert)) and should downloaded or cloned.
+2. _Evaluation_ - This repository utilizes the scoring routine from the n2c2/UW SDOH Challenge.
+Instructions for pip installing the scoring routine are available at:  [https://github.com/Lybarger/brat_scoring](https://github.com/Lybarger/brat_scoring).

 ## Pipeline